Tel: + 44 0114 2356111; Mobile + 44 07963 099930; e-mail: philip@philipbralsford.co.uk

 Includes advanced titanium aluminides.

-Chapter 11: Copper & Its Alloys
+Metallurgy of Copper & Its Alloys

 Covers key copper alloy groups (brasses, bronzes, Cu‑Ni, Be‑Cu).